zupber/CV/README.md

-hi, my name is Anton this is my CV
+hi, my name is Anton this is my first CV